Keyboard shortcuts

 }

-account_id is the configured channel account name from moltis.toml, and to is the destination chat, peer, or room identifier for that platform.
+account_id is the configured channel account name, either from moltis.toml or from a channel account stored through the web UI, and to is the destination chat, peer, or room identifier for that platform.

 Access Control